andrewharabor/simPLY_chess/README.md

 - Does not take 3-fold repetition or the fifty-move-rule into account meaning that those rules can be exploited when the engine has a winning position

-- Does not have an [opening book](https://www.chessprogramming.org/Opening_Book) meaning that it has no variation in the opening stage of the game and may not always play according to modern theory

 - Lacks various other [search](https://www.chessprogramming.org/Search) techniques that could improve its speed and strength

 ## My Thoughts

 I decided to program this engine because I enjoy playing chess and I figured it would be a challenging project.
-Despite all of its limitations, the engine actually plays well enough to draw with and even beat me occasionally.
+Despite all of its limitations, the engine plays better than I initially though it would.
 There are many ways I could improve the playing strength and speed and while I will likely come back and implement some of them, my original goal with this project has been fulfilled.
 Overall, I'm happy with the result and I really enjoyed the process.